sublimetext-io/docs.sublimetext.io/docs/reference/package-control/repository.md

 ### `sublime_text`

-A release MUST contain a "sublime_text" version selector.
+A release MUST contain a `sublime_text` version selector.
-Use `*` for all versions,
-or "<3000", "3500 - 4000", etc.
-to compare against specific build numbers of Sublime Text.
+Use `*` for all versions or a version range selector to compare against specific build numbers of Sublime Text.

 Valid selectors are:

 - `<{build}`